-The ARL Diversity Programs are accepting applications for the Initiative to Recruit a Diverse Workforce (IRDW), a program designed to recruit masters of library and information science (MLIS) students from traditionally underrepresented racial and ethnic minority groups into careers in research libraries.
-The IRDW includes a stipend up to $10,000, leadership and career development training, and a formal mentorship program.
+ARL is accepting applications for the Initiative to Recruit a Diverse Workforce (IRDW), a program designed to recruit masters of library and information science (MLIS) students from traditionally underrepresented racial and ethnic minority groups into careers in research libraries and archives.
+The IRDW includes a stipend of up to $10,000, leadership and career development training, a site visit to the Purdue University Libraries, financial support for skills development, and a formal mentorship program.

-The ARL Initiative to Recruit a Diverse Workforce, funded by ARL member libraries, offers a stipend up to $10,000 (distributed over two years) to attract MLIS students from underrepresented groups to careers in research libraries.
+The ARL Initiative to Recruit a Diverse Workforce, funded by ARL member libraries, offers a stipend of up to $10,000 (distributed over two years) to attract MLIS students from underrepresented groups to careers in research libraries and archives.
 This program reflects the commitment of ARL members to create a diverse research library professional workforce that will better meet the challenges of changing demographics in higher education and the emphasis of global perspectives in the academy.

 Program Goal and Objectives

-- Attract MLIS students from underrepresented groups to careers in research libraries.
+- Attract MLIS students from underrepresented groups to careers in research libraries and archives

-The ARL Initiative to Recruit a Diverse Workforce consists of six main components in the two-year time frame: (1) stipend award in support of MLIS education, (2) a formal mentoring relationship, (3) a three-day Leadership Symposium held during ALA’s Midwinter Meeting, (4) a hosted visit to the Purdue University Libraries, (5) career placement assistance provided by formal training during the Leadership Symposium, web resources provided by ARL, and other mechanisms, and (6) funding for extra-curricular professional and skills development opportunities.
-A "community of learners" will be created with in-person exchanges and online interaction between the Diversity Scholar cohort and their mentors.
+The ARL Initiative to Recruit a Diverse Workforce consists of six main components in the two-year time frame: (1) stipend award in support of MLIS education; (2) a formal mentoring relationship; (3) a three-day Leadership Symposium held during ALA’s Midwinter Meeting; (4) a hosted visit to the Purdue University Libraries; (5) career placement assistance provided by formal training during the Leadership Symposium, web resources provided by ARL, and other mechanisms; and (6) funding for extra-curricular professional and skills development opportunities.
+A "community of learners" will be created with in-person exchanges and online interaction between the ARL diversity scholar cohort and their mentors.

 To qualify for the program, applicants must:

-- Identify as an underrepresented racial or ethnic minority.
-(Note: Racial and ethnic identification is based on the categories outlined by US Census Bureau or Statistics Canada.)
+- Identify as an underrepresented racial or ethnic minority, based on the categories outlined by the US Census Bureau or Statistics Canada

-- Have a strong interest in pursuing a career in a research library.
+- Have a strong interest in pursuing a career in a research library or archive